-When I was little the only thing I enjoyed reading were National Geographic and Ranger Rick magazines, Jacques Cousteau books, and almanacs.
+When I was very young, the only things I enjoyed reading were National Geographic and Ranger Rick magazines, Jacques Cousteau books, and almanacs.
 I’d dream of exploring the world and documenting my adventures.
-I’ve worked towards that goal tirelessly, becoming a freelance photographer/videographer to have the ability to travel and take assignments that fulfill my dream.
+I’ve worked towards that goal tirelessly, becoming a freelance photographer/videographer to have the ability to travel and take work assignments that help fulfill my dreams.

-Apart from a few family trips to Ohio, I didn’t really do much traveling until I turned 21.
-It was then that I fulfilled a lifelong dream of touring Europe, and the “travel bug” got me for good.
-It was a whirlwind six country tour from London to Rome spanning two weeks (UK, France, Switzerland, Monaco, Italy, Vatican City).
-Afterwards I realized I had to find a way to travel more often; no matter what I had to do to achieve that goal.
-Traveling was too important to me to put aside as a once-a-year or retirement luxury.
+Besides a few family trips to Ohio, I didn’t travel hardly anywhere growing up.
+In fact, I never even crossed the land border of my home state (Florida) until I moved to Tennessee at 19.
+At 21, I fulfilled a lifelong dream of touring Europe – it was that experience that woke up the explorer in me for good.
+It was a whirlwind six country tour from London to Rome spanning two weeks.
+When I returned home, I realized I had to find a way to travel more often, no matter the consequences.
+Traveling was too vital for me to put aside as a two-weeks-a-year or retirement activity.

-Just two months after my first trip overseas, I got the opportunity to go back to Europe – on tour with a band I was working for.
-We played two festivals: one near Amsterdam, and one near Frankfurt.
-I got to explore a little bit of each city on my time off.
-Even though I was traveling for work, my appetite for travel was only growing – a few hours in Amsterdam wasn’t enough!
+Just two months after my first trip overseas, I got the opportunity to go back to Europe.
+This time, it was on a mini European tour with a band I was working for.
+They played two festivals: one in the Netherlands, and one in Germany.
+Even though I was traveling for work, I was fortunate to have a lot of time to explore the villages we stayed in, and even had a few hours in Amsterdam.

-After that my next adventure came when I went to Cabo San Lucas, Mexico on a company retreat with the record label I worked for in Nashville.
+My good traveling fortune continued later that year, when I went to Cabo San Lucas on a company retreat with the record label I worked for.

-We took a boat out to the arch at “Land’s End” and I surfed at a reef break (my first time surfing in the Pacific) called Zippers while my co-workers took bets on if they’d be taking me to the hospital or not.
-I survived intact and even caught a few great waves!
+We took a boat out to the famous arch at “Land’s End”, and I surfed at a reef break called Zippers (my first time surfing in the Pacific Ocean) while my co-workers took bets on if they’d be taking me to the hospital afterwards.
+I survived and even caught a few great waves!

 Going freelance & a year of non-stop travel…

-The following year, in March 2010, I decided to quit my job, move to Los Angeles, and go freelance so that I could travel even more.
-I traveled to Los Angeles for the first time in March 2010 to scout out where to live and to purchase a car.
-I then drove my newly purchased Prius on my first cross-country roadtrip back to Nashville with my friend J, which was an extremely eye-opening trip, because I realized how much I loved roadtrips!
-We visited the Grand Canyon, skied in Colorado and pulled up beside the St. Louis arch in the middle of the night after a 16 hour stretch of driving.
+The following year (2010) I decided to quit my job, move to Los Angeles, and go freelance so that I could travel for longer spans of time.
+I traveled to Los Angeles for the first time in March 2010 to scout out where to live, and to purchase a car.
+I then drove my newly purchased Prius on our first cross-country road trip back to Nashville with my friend J, which was an extremely game-changing trip, because I never realized how much I loved road trips before this.
+We visited the Grand Canyon, skied in Colorado, and pulled up beside the St. Louis arch in the middle of the night after a 16 hour stretch of driving.

-As if three cross-country road trips, a trip to L.A., a trip to Haiti and a move across the country wasn’t enough, I went on a whirlwind adventure to the US Virgin Islands, Puerto Rico, Florida, Costa Rica, Washington D.C., Buffalo and Seattle in the month of September thanks to jetBlue’s insane “All You Can Jet” promotion (which was an unlimited airfare pass for one month for only $499).
+As if my first trip to Los Angeles, three cross-country road trips, a trip to Haiti and a move across the country wasn’t enough – I went on a whirlwind adventure to the US Virgin Islands, Puerto Rico, Costa Rica, Washington D.C., Buffalo and Seattle in the month of September thanks to jetBlue’s insane “All You Can Jet” promotion (which was an unlimited airfare pass for one month for only $499).
 I did all of that travel for under $1,000 – including the airfare, lodging, and food.

 At the end of 2010 I had planned to “move” to London with my friend Lauren-Michelle, an American friend who was living in Ireland at the time and needed a roommate for a month in London.
 On December 28th, 2010 I flew to London to live there for a month to see if I could live there permanently and get a job.
 I didn’t get a job, or a visa, so I had to go back to America when the month was up.
 I made some incredible lifelong friends during that time though.